Running Awk

 Options begin with a dash, and consist of a single character.
 GNU style long options consist of two dashes and a keyword.
 The keyword can be abbreviated, as long the abbreviation allows the option to be uniquely identified.
 If the option takes an argument, then the keyword is either immediately followed by an equals sign (`=') and the argument's value, or the keyword and the argument's value are separated by whitespace.
 For brevity, the discussion below only refers to the traditional short options; however the long and short options are interchangeable in all contexts.

-Each long option for gawk has a corresponding
+Each long option for gawk

 POSIX-style option.
 The options and their meanings are as follows: